TheProgrammingArchive/weather-terminal/README.md

 ## I want a feature to be impemented or I have found a bug
-  no. no features. features bad. bad user. no. just no. :-) also, if you do actually find a bug, you're just schizophrenic. our programs have no bugs. take your pills.
+  no. no features. features bad. bad user. no. just no. :-) also, if you do actually find a bug, you're just schizophrenic. our programs have no bugs. take your pills. call an exterminator if you find a ant or cockroach in the program or on your laptop.